DinuliShamindi/react-news-app/README.md

-React News App
+NewsMag – React News Application

-NewsMag is a React-based news application built with Vite.
-It fetches the latest news from NewsAPI and allows users to browse news by category like Technology, Science, Business, Health, Sports, and Entertainment.
+NewsMag is a modern news application built with React and Vite, allowing users to stay updated with the latest news from around the world.
+Users can browse news by categories such as Technology, Science, Business, Health, Sports, and Entertainment.

 ---

-Features:
-Fetches real-time news from NewsAPI.
+Features
-Supports multiple categories: Technology, Science, Business, Health, Sports, Entertainment.
+Real-time news: Fetches the latest news using NewsAPI Multiple categories: Explore news in Technology, Science, Business, Health, Sports, and Entertainment.
-Responsive UI built with Bootstrap.
-Component-based React architecture for easy maintenance.
-Fast development using Vite with hot module replacement (HMR).
+Responsive design: Built with Bootstrap 5, works seamlessly on mobile and desktop.
+Component-based architecture: Easy to maintain and scale with React components.
+Fast development: Powered by Vite with Hot Module Replacement (HMR) for a smooth developer experience.

 ---

-Languages & Technologies:
+Technologies Used
 JavaScript (ES6+) – Core programming language
-React – Frontend library for building UI components Vite – Modern build tool and dev server
+React – Frontend library for building UI components Vite – Modern build tool and development server
-HTML5 – Markup for structure
-CSS3 / Bootstrap 5 – Styling and responsive design
+HTML5 & CSS3 / Bootstrap 5 – Markup and responsive design
-NewsAPI – API for fetching news content
+NewsAPI – Fetch real-time news content
 Git & GitHub – Version control and code hosting

-Demo:
+Demo